Need car parts? Select your vehicle

 Excess antifreeze entering the exhaust system can create a heavy buildup of carbon deposits in the catalytic converter.
 Carbon soot may coat the catalyst, making it unable to convert harmful emissions.

 Carbon deposits can also clog emissions flow and increase backpressure in the system.
-If this happens, burnt exhaust gases can be drawn back into the combustion chamber, resulting in reduced efficiency and overheating in the engine compartment.
+If this happens, burnt exhaust gasses can be drawn back into the combustion chamber, resulting in reduced efficiency and overheating in the engine compartment.

 Malfunctioning Oxygen Sensor